-Associate Professor of Social Studies and Multicultural Education, Dr. Yali Zhao, is partnering on a Virtual Exchange Project with Dr. Xiang Liu, Associate Professor in the College of Education Science at the Sichuan Normal University in China.
-Students in the course develop cross-cultural understanding of different cultures and education systems.
-Students have reciprocal learning opportunities to share views pertaining to various educational issues at the time of global Pandemic with international education students.
-Computer-mediated technology and web-based technologies, including iCollege and Flipgrid are used for sharing video presentations and discussions.
+Associate Professor of Social Studies and Multicultural Education, Dr. Yali Zhao, is partnering on a Virtual Exchange Project with Dr. Yanling Zhou, Assistant Professor in the Department of Early Childhood Education at the Education University of Hong Kong, China.
+Students are developing global and cross-cultural understanding of different cultures and education systems to better serve their culturally diverse students.
+Over 100 Students in seven groups have reciprocal learning opportunities to meet virtually and share diverse culture and best teaching experiences at the time of the global Pandemic.
+Computer-mediated technology and web-based technologies, mainly Flipgrid, is used for sharing video presentations and discussions.

-Senior Lecturer of International Business, Dr. Evaristo Fernando Doria, is partnering on a Virtual Exchange Project with Conestoga College School of Business in Canada and Munich Business School in Germany.
-Undergraduate students in the field of international business engage in a cross border large scale online discussion forum to address topics that focus on the cultural differences and similarities in a business context.
-This virtual exchange initiative uses an AI powered online discussion platform to foster cross-border students’ engagement.
+Senior Lecturer of International Business and Co-Director of the Minor in International Business, Dr. Evaristo Fernando Doria, is partnering on a Virtual Exchange Project with Conestoga College School of Business in Canada and Munich Business School in Germany.
+Undergraduate students in the field of international business engage in a cross-border large-scale online discussion forum to address topics that focus on the cultural differences and similarities in a business context.
+This virtual exchange initiative uses an AI-powered online discussion platform to foster cross-border students’ engagement.

 Interested in past virtual exchange projects?
 View past projects here.